 Back to CBS Radio News.

 In 2010, he was in Haiti immediately following the earthquake that killed hundreds of thousands of people, and reported from various places in the Gulf of Mexico following the BP-Deepwater Horizon oil rig explosion.
-Other assignments include continuing coverage of the economic crisis and foreclosure crisis, the 2008 elections, a “perfect storm’ of four national “lead” stories in early February, 2007, all taking place during an eight day period, all in Florida (the Super Bowl, Central Florida tornadoes, the arrest of astronaut Lisa Nowak and the death of Anna Nicole Smith).
-King covered the aftermath of Hurricane Katrina in Mississippi and Louisiana, along with all four Florida hurricanes in 2004.
-He was also in South Florida for the Elian Gonzalez custody battle.
-He covered the 2000 Florida recount from all over the state.
-He’s reported on scores of hurricanes, tropical storms tornados, six Super Bowls, four World Series, and contributes yearly stories from baseball’s spring training in Florida.
+Other assignments include continuing coverage of the economic crisis and foreclosure crisis in 2008 and beyond, extensive coverage of the 2008 elections, a “perfect storm’ of four national “lead” stories in early February, 2007, all taking place during an eight day period, all in Florida (the Super Bowl, Central Florida tornadoes, the arrest of astronaut Lisa Nowak and the death of Anna Nicole Smith).
+King covered the aftermath of Hurricane Katrina in Mississippi and Louisiana in 2005, along with four Florida hurricanes in six weeks during 2004.
+He was also in South Florida for the Elian Gonzalez custody battle, he covered the 2000 Florida recount from all over the state.
+He’s covered scores of hurricanes, tornados, six Super Bowls, four World Series, and had contributed stories from baseball’s spring training in Florida.
 King is also frequently heard as an anchor for CBS News Radio’s hourly newscasts, updates, and the CBS World News Roundup.

 King’s CBS duties were concurrent with other reporting posts from 1994-97.
 In 1997, he was News Director for WWNZ-AM, Orlando.
 From 1994-1996, he was a reporter and news anchor for WWNZ, while also filing reports for Florida’s Radio Network and the Voice of America.
-In 1994, King was a reporter/anchor for WNDB AM, Daytona Beach and from 1990-1993, held an on air position WKLX FM, Rochester.
+From 1990-1994, King held on-air jobs at WNDB AM, Daytona Beach and WKLX FM, Rochester.
 From 1980 1990, he held management and on air positions at WHEN AM/WRHP FM, Syracuse.
 From 1975-1980, King worked for WDOT AM, Burlington, VT, WHSH FM, Albany, NY and WTKO AM, Ithaca, NY.
 His career began at the Ithaca College (NY) radio station, WICB-FM.

 On Twitter: @PeterKingCBS